shivyyy001/Trie-Your_Own_Dictionary/README.md

 ### About Idea :
 - The main source of inspiration was Search Engines.
-- There was keenness to know how auto-complete , or pattern maching in search engines actually work behind the scene.
+- There was keenness to know how auto-complete , or pattern maching in search engines and spell checkers actually work behind the scene.
 - The idea was to implement something productive for users which helps them and also makes them keen to know more about it.
 - To help user in learning new words with their meanings while playing around with such a dictionary.
 ___